Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 it is amenable to customisations.
 I welcome developers sharing their customisations with this project.
 Some areas where work could be done are
-1. Sample apps.
+1. Sample apps. i.e. More primary modes.
 2. A different approach to parsing source code files.
 3. Dictionary based text input.
-4. More pop-up modes to simplify not-so-common or domain-specific UI tasks.
+4. More pop-up modes.